PC 01: Introduction to Disability Law for Disability Office Directors and Staff and ADA/504 Coordinators

 Maria Keller, Ph.D, University of California, Riverside

-Maria Schiano, County College of Morris
+Maria Schiano, MSW, County College of Morris

 The Health Science Accommodations preconference is broken down into four half-day segments - attendees may choose to attend all four or pick and choose among them to customize their learning.